SuperPomme2Ter/XENOMANUS/README.md

 # Asteroids
-The game should be in the Game Branch in CSFML TEMPLATE
+The game should be here
+in CSFML TEMPLATE
 Open it with the .sln